iljabek/vme64x-core/doc/vme64x_core-ug.md

 BEG_USER_CR   | END_USER_CR   | User defined CR (option)
 0x00000       | 0x00fff       | CR (Configuration ROM)

-In addition to the standard registers in the CSR space, the VME64x defines by default a user CSR space (within the CSR space reserved by the VME64x standard) with the following registers:
+In addition to the standard registers in the CSR space and for compatibility with existing drivers for previous version of the core, the VME64x defines by default a user CSR space (within the CSR space reserved by the VME64x standard) with the following registers:

 Address | Content    | Reset value
 --------| ---------- | -----------
 0x7ff5f | IRQ vector | 0x00
 0x7ff5b | IRQ level  | 0x00

-This is for compatibility with existing drivers for previous version of the core.

 ### Interrupt controller